 How to store:

-• Wipe the jewelry with a soft dry cloth after each use and storing it in an airtight container or bag.
+• Wipe the jewelry with a soft dry cloth after each use and store it in an airtight container or bag.

 Sometimes your environment can cause the jewelry to tarnish easier.
 For instance, living in humid areas, etc.